syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Importing-and-Exporting.md

  {% endhighlight %}

-Parameter Description
+#### Parameter Description

 1. htmlString: The desired HTML string to be validated.
 2. XHTMLValidationType: It defines the validation type.
 It could be Strict, Transitional, or None.

-> Notes: Currently XHTML Validation is not supported in Windows Store applications.
+N> Currently XHTML Validation is not supported in Windows Store applications.